 1016 (after 18th October)

 Harold’s father, Cnut negotiated a treaty with King Edmund whereby they agreed to share the rule of the country.
 Cnut ruled Northumbria, Mercia and East Anglia while Edmund ruled Wessex.
 It was agreed that on the death of either party the other would rule all of England.

 1016 (30th November)

-Edmund Ironside died and Harold’s father, Cnut seized the throne of England.
+Edmund Ironside died and Cnut seized the throne of England.
 Harold became heir to the throne.

 1017 (2nd July)

 Even though Harold’s mother was still alive, Cnut married Aethelred’s widow, Emma

 .
-This was a political move to secure the support of Normandy, Emma and Aethelred’s sons and the people of England over whom Emma had been queen for 15 years.
+This was a political move to secure the support of Normandy, Emma’s sons by Aethelred, and the people of England over whom Emma had been queen for 15 years.
 It was agreed that the succession would be with the children of Emma and Cnut.

 A son, Harthacnut

 was born to Cnut and Emma.
 The birth of Harthacnut meant that Harold was no longer heir to the throne.

 Harold’s father, Cnut inherited the throne of Denmark when his brother died.